glf30/Express-Practice-Assignment-2/README.md

   - `day` (day of the week)

   If no events match the provided search criteria, respond with a 404 status and a message indicating no results were found.

+`POST /events`
+Adds a new event to the `events` array.
+  - The request body should contain the event's `name`, `borough`, `type`, `free`, and `day`.
+  - Return the newly created event.

+`PUT /events/:id`
+Updates an existing event using the provided numeric `id`.
+  - The request body should contain the event properties to update.
+  - If the event does not exist, respond with an appropriate message.
+- Return the updated event.

+`DELETE /events/:id`
+Deletes an event using the provided numeric `id`.
+- If the event does not exist, respond with an appropriate message.
+- Return a message confirming that the event was deleted.

 - Any unknown route should return a 404 status with a `"Route not found"` message.